Last updated December 2013

 The UK National Screening Committee recently reported that screening for toxoplasmosis in pregnancy should not be offered routinely as there is not enough evidence that it would help.

 The Committee suggests that getting pregnant women to avoid undercooked or cured meat and communicating the best ways of avoiding infection is a better way of controlling toxoplasmosis than antenatal screening.

 What is Tommy's doing to help?

-Tommy's also runs a Toxoplasmosis Support Network to enable people affected by toxoplasmosis to contact others who have been through similar experiences.
+Tommy's runs a Toxoplasmosis Support Network to enable people affected by toxoplasmosis to contact others who have been through similar experiences.
 If you are interested in being put in contact with someone in this network or in joining the network yourself, please call the Tommy's PregnancyLine on 0800 0147 800.

 Also in this section

 Ho-Yen DO, Joss AWL (eds.)
 Human Toxoplasmosis.
 Oxford Oxford Medical Publications, 1992